irmen/Serpent/README.md

 PYTHON
 ------
-Package can be found on Pypi as 'serpent': https://pypi.python.org/pypi/serpent Example usage can be found in ./tests/example.py
+Compatible with Python 3.5+ (use a serpent version before 1.30 for Python 2.7 support) It can be found on Pypi as 'serpent': https://pypi.python.org/pypi/serpent Example usage can be found in ./tests/example.py